-Wind energy engineers manage their time between offices, laboratories and industrial plants.
+In the career as wind energy engineer, individuals manage their time between offices, laboratories and industrial plants.
 Their work responsibilities and area of work completely depend on their speciality.
 A mechanical engineer may spend more time in manufacturing or installation sites while a material engineer may spend more time in laboratories.
 Wind energy engineers are required to travel frequently and visit industrial sites.
 They may also be required to travel overseas as most of the wind turbine manufacturers are located there.

 Does Wind Energy Engineer require travelling?

-Yes, wind energy engineers are required to travel frequently.
+Yes, in the career as wind energy engineer, individuals are required to travel frequently.
 They have to manage their time between offices, industrial sites and laboratories.
 They are often required to travel overseas.
-Most of the wind turbine manufacturing companies are located overseas.
+Most of the wind turbine construction jobs are located overseas.

 Full Time, Part Time

-These engineers work full time.
-Part time, hourly basis or work from home options are not usually offered in this career.
-Wind energy engineers are committed toward professionalism and do not have a flexible work schedule.
+In the career as wind energy engineer, individuals work full time.
+Part-time, hourly basis or work from home options are not usually offered in this career.
+Wind energy engineers are committed to professionalism and do not have a flexible work schedule.
 They work from early morning to late evenings.
-They might also be called on weekends if there is need.
+They might also be called on weekends if there is a need.

-The wind power development industry offers both types of employment contractual and permanent.
+The wind power engineers and that industry offers both types of employment contractual and permanent in the career as a wind energy engineer.
 The duration of the contractual employment entirely depends on the requirement of the organisation.
 They may extend the contractual term analysing the work performance of the candidate.

-A wind energy engineer works in an office, laboratory or industrial sites.
+In the career as a wind energy engineer, one works in an office, laboratory or industrial sites.
 How much time they spend on their workplace depends on their speciality.
 A material engineer spends more time in the laboratory while a mechanical engineer spends more time in the industrial site.
 He or she works 40 hours a week.
 Sometimes he or she may require work overtime to ensure timely completion of the project.

 Presence in Geographical Area

-Urban and semi-urban areas provide huge opportunities as compared to rural areas.
+Urban and semi-urban areas provide huge opportunities as compared to rural areas in the career as a wind energy engineer.
 Rural areas provide negligible opportunities to wind energy engineers.
 Maharashtra, Karnataka, Rajasthan and Madhya Pradesh provide good opportunities for wind energy engineers.
 Wind energy plants are located in these states therefore it generates good employment opportunities for candidates interested in working in the wind power generation industry.

 The chances of wind energy engineers having time pressure are in the middle.
 Most of the time, the engineers are required to work under regular shifts from 9 am to 5 pm.
 However, depending on the requirements of the project and deadlines, they might be required to work under certain shifts resulting in time constraints.

-The working hours will depend on which part of the industry one works in.
+The working hours will depend on which part of the industry one works in the career as wind energy engineer.
 If a person is involved in project management or design, research, and development, he/she is typically required to work from 9 am to 5 pm.
 While those working in processing or a power station will experience a different work environment since these facilities run on a 24-hour schedule.

 Weekly Hours of Work